AarhusCosmology/connect_public/README.md

 ```
 This creates a hard link to the wrapper with a name that is accepted by the Monte Python bug.

+The ```setup.sh``` script now automatically switches to the ```3.5``` branch by default.
+Later branches are also supported now by automatically running the code snippet above when newer versions of Monte Python are used.

 #### 2.2.2 Cobaya
 In Cobaya one must specify the CONNECT wrapper as the theory code in the input dictionary/yaml file.
 It should be specified in the following way:
 ```